TheWhyofFry/biflabgit/Guide1.md

 # About this guide

 This guide is a very brief overview of ``git`` and will be alinged with the lectures as presented in the lab.
 It is by no means a complete guide.
+Full reference can be found [here](https://git-scm.com/docs) and an online version of the "GitPro" book can be found [here](https://git-scm.com/book/en/v2).
+You are more than welcome to follow those guides rather than this one if you so desire.

 To recap, ``git`` is a version control system.
 This means that instead of holding single versions of a file, or having copies of files with horrible names such as ``final_report_i_mean_it_this_time.tex`` a history is held as the original file ``report.tex`` changes over time.
 By keeping track of _all_ the changes made not only to specific files, but to the entire directory (folder) of your work, project management becomes simpler.
 Before entering the *_gittening_* we'll revisit a traditional folder setup.
 Consider the following folder.